co-cddo/api-catalogue/TERMS_OF_USE.md

 The API Catalogue details will be managed and updated by:

 * the contributing government organisations, who will carry the responsibility for keeping details of their APIs up to date
-* GDS, who will review the API Catalogue regularly, respond to Pull Requests and  remove any APIs that do not abide by these Terms
+* GDS, who will review the API Catalogue regularly, respond to Issues and  remove any APIs that do not abide by these Terms